InstituteforDiseaseModeling/laser/docs/calibration.rst

 ----------------------------

 6. **Dockerize Your Model and Objective**
    Use the provided `Dockerfile` to build a container that includes both your model and objective function.
+Do this from the main directory.

    .. code-block:: shell

-       docker build -t calib-worker .
+       docker build . -f calib/Dockerfile -t idm-docker-staging.packages.idmod.org/laser/laser-polio:latest

 7. **Create Docker Network**
    You'll need a shared network so your workers and database container can communicate: